Jelena Janković: Playing style

 Jelena Janković is a defensive baseliner, and is often regarded as a counterpuncher.
 Janković is known for being able to slide effectively on all surfaces.
 Janković has very consistent groundstrokes and prefers to go down the line more often than crosscourt.
-Her biggest weapons are her two-handed backhand, especially down the line, and the drop shot.
-She also has a decent forehand.
-Her net game has improved as a result of additional doubles play, meaning that she is now able to hit effective drive, drop and swinging volleys.
-Her main weakness is her serve.
-She likes to spin it in on the first and second serve which can lead to her getting broken many times in matches.
+Her biggest weapon is her two-handed backhand, especially down the line.
+She also has a solid forehand, although she typically hits fewer winners off that side as she can have trouble hitting through the ball on that wing.
+Her net game has improved as a result of additional doubles play, meaning that she is now able to hit effective drive, drop, and swinging volleys.
+Her main weakness early on in her career was her serve.
+She would typically spin it in on the first and second serve which can lead to her getting broken many times in matches.
+After 2008, her serve became more reliable and aggressive.
 Her weakest surface is considered grass and her best surface is fast hard courts, where she can use her defensive skills and speed to win matches.
 However, given the fact that six of her fifteen titles have come on clay, this could also be considered her best surface.
 One of the most high-profile achievements of her career occurred on grass in the third round of the 2015 Wimbledon Championships, when she defeated Petra Kvitová, the defending champion, a two-time Wimbledon title holder, then-no. 2 in the world (when Janković had dropped to world no. 30), and the only player who had defeated Serena Williams that year.
 Janković's ups and downs are often caused by her fragile mindset (see US Open 2006 vs Henin), and they have resulted in her being nicknamed 'Queen Chaos.'